HackerYou/student-resources/faq.md

 **A:** Yes!
 Juno Alumni get a discount - There's an alumni discount of $250, so all alumni (con ed and bootcamp) will get this applied for future courses
 That does not include family members.

+**Q:** If I take a course at Juno College, will I be given a certificate or letter of completion? </br>
+**A:** If you have taken one of our Part-Time or Accelerated courses, a letter of completion is given to students by request only.
+If you'd like to receive this, you can contact Laura Easson.
+For our Bootcamp programs, you will receive a printed copy of your certificate via mail.
+Laura will let your cohort know when you'll approximately receive this.